 - 3.3.1 The marine and terrestrial ecological monitoring surveys for the ecological EM&A were conducted in accordance with the EM&A manual. - 3.3.2 As stipulated in the EM&A Manual, the ecological monitoring surveys for terrestrial ecology would be conducted monthly during the construction phase.
 Monitoring survey would consist of aquatic fauna survey.
 While the majority of the Project Area would be subject to site formation, natural streams would be partially or fully preserved and protected by buffer zones, and therefore would constitute the primary target of the terrestrial ecological monitoring.
 Special attention should thus be paid to ecologically sensitive streams to ensure minimum damage to existing vegetation and streams.
 The purpose of the monitoring survey was to check the conditions of the stream habitat and the associated aquatic fauna communities. - 3.3.3 While the ecological monitoring surveys for marine ecology included coral monitoring at both the eastern and western coasts of Kau Sai Chau Island.
-The coral monitoring at the western coast would be conducted concurrently with the dredging works which have yet to conduct, and therefore had not been commenced.
+The coral monitoring at the western coast would be conducted concurrently with the dredging works which has yet to conduct, and therefore had not been commenced.
 The coral monitoring at the eastern Kau Sau Chau would be monthly for the first three months of the construction phase, and if no exceedance was recorded, the monitoring schedule would be changed to quarterly during the rest of the construction phase.
 As a coral damage incident was recorded in March 2006, the monthly monitoring was extended for another three months from April 2006 to June 2006.
-No exceedance was recorded during these three months, the monitoring schedule were changed to quarterly after that till the end of the construction phase.
+If no exceedance was recorded during these three months, the monitoring schedule would be changed to quarterly after that till the end of the construction phase.
 Monitoring survey would consist of checking tagged corals at both impact sites and control site.
 The purpose of the monitoring survey was to check the conditions of the tagged corals and the impact sites.
-Although the dredging works for the desalination plant have yet to conduct, 89 natural corals near the plant were transplanted in November 2006.
-The transplanted corals would be monitored quarterly for a year and the first monitoring was conducted in December 2006, the second monitoring will be conducted in March 2007.
+Although the commencement date for the dredging works has yet to be confirmed, the transplantation works were conducted in November 2006.
+The transplanted corals were also monitored quarterly for one year from December 2006.
+The second monitoring was conducted in March 2007.
+No monitoring is required in this month.